 I started my teaching career before I graduated from college.
 That was in 1996.
 Many of my readers have not yet been born.
 During that time, I tried to write a book about Effective Teaching.
 But then, I felt I was not ready.

-Last year, I was invited by a group to write a book for researchers.
-They want something like Chicken Soup for Researchers.
-They gave me sixty days to finish writing.
+Last year, a friend commissioned me to write a book for researchers.
+She gave me sixty days to finish writing so she can distribute the book at an upcoming summit.
 I accepted the challenge.

 I tried to start.
-I did my research for 10 days.
+I did my research for ten days.
 Then on the eleventh day, I stopped.

 I tried to come up with my first draft.
 But I felt I was not ready.
 I struggled for twenty days.
 I tried to start but I couldn’t.
 My inner jerk was too strong that I was afraid to sit down and write.

-How can I author a book for researchers in 30 days when I was not able to write a book for 22 years?
+How can I author a book for researchers in 30 days when I could not write a book for 30 years?